KiVi: Kinesthetic-Visuospatial Integration for Dynamic and Safe Egocentric Legged Locomotion: Related Work

 Proprioceptive locomotion constitutes the foundation of RL based locomotion for legged robots.
 These approaches typically rely exclusively on onboard sensory data such as IMU and joint encoder measurements as policy inputs, and use an actor-critic network architecture to achieve stable and reliable locomotion.
 In such methods, a key challenge lies in accurately estimating the state of the robot, especially its velocity, when performing complex maneuvers using only onboard sensors~\cite{10801648}.
 Early approaches introduced privileged observations for critics, allowing the actor–critic framework to evaluate the robot’s state and advantage during training more accurately, making it possible to train robots that can traverse complex terrains under partial observations~\cite{rudin2022learningwalkminutesusing}.
 To further improve the real-world deployment, the incorporation of historical information to assist in state estimation is proved to be highly effective.
 For example, ~\cite{lee2020learning, adi9579, kumar2021rma} employed a two-stage teacher-student distillation framework to leverage historical data, allowing real-world deployment in complex terrains including stairs or boulders.
 Alternatively, other approaches have streamlined this process into a single-stage method.
 For instance, the DreamWAQ~\cite{nahrendra2023dreamwaq} architecture employs supervised learning to estimate velocity and future states directly from historical data, achieving comparable performance while simplifying the training procedure.

-Although these proprioception-based methods are fairly robust due to their relatively low-noise internal sensors, the lack of exteroception makes it more difficult to traverse complex terrains such as gaps, ditches, or elevated platforms, preventing them from fully exploiting their inherent structural ability to handle challenging environments.
+Although these proprioception-based methods are fairly robust due to their relatively low-noise internal sensors, the lack of exteroception makes it more difficult to traverse complex terrains such as gaps, ditches, or elevated platforms (such as elevated footpaths, large steps, roadside curbs, etc.), preventing them from fully exploiting their inherent structural ability to handle challenging environments.